Grand Duke Dmitri Pavlovich of Russia: Early life

+Youth and education

 In 1895, Grand Duke Paul began an affair with a married woman, Olga Valerianova Pistolkors.
 He was able to obtain a divorce for her and he eventually married Olga in 1902, while the couple was staying abroad.
-As they had married defying Nicholas II's opposition, the Tsar forbade them to return to Russia and Grand Duke Paul was not allowed to take the children with him into exile.
+The marriage was a violation of the house law of the Romanovs, and as they had married defying Nicholas II's opposition, the Tsar forbade them to return to Russia and Grand Duke Paul was not allowed to take the children with him into exile.
 Left fatherless, eleven-year-old Dmitri and his twelve-year-old sister were sent to live with their uncle, Grand Duke Sergei, and his wife Grand Duchess Elizabeth Feodorovna (the Empress's sister), in Moscow.

 The loss of their father and the sudden move to Moscow caused the children great distress.
 In her memoirs, Grand Duchess Maria Pavlovna (the Younger) describes Grand Duke Sergei as a stern disciplinarian, and his wife, Grand Duchess Elizabeth as a cold and unwelcoming presence.

-Grand Duke Dmitri was educated at home by private tutors.
-Like all male members of the Romanov family, he was destined to follow a military career which traditionally began for a Grand Duke at the age of seven.
-This was delayed, in Dmitri's case, until he was nine years old.
-In the spring of 1901, his education was entrusted to General George Mikhailovich Laiming.
-Laiming was a warm, affectionate man who became devoted to his charge.
-He moved into the place with his wife and their four-year-old son Boris.
-In their apartments, Dmitri and his sister enjoyed a warm family environment.
 In 1903, at the age of twelve, Dmitri was enrolled in the Chevalier Guard regiment following studies at the Calvary Academy.